||updated Oct 3, 2013

 Positions are available for strong students with an interest in research who are accepted into the MScPT program at Queen’s University to enroll in the doctoral degree program in Rehabilitation Science upon completion of their professional program.
 The School of Rehabilitation Therapy offers a minimum stipend of $18 000 per year to all of its doctoral students.
 Further scholarship opportunities are also available.
 If you are interested in learning more about this possibility, please contact the Graduate Assistant, Rehabilitation Science.
 For information about Master and Doctoral level studies in Rehabilitation Science at Queen’s click here.

 All applicants to Physical Therapy must complete the Queen's Physical Therapy Personal Submission questions.
 In addition, two Confidential Reference Forms are considered in the assessment of applicants (downloadable from the ORPAS application site: see under How to Apply, below).
 At least one of the Confidential Reference Forms must be from someone holding an academic faculty position in a postsecondary university or college, who has taught you and is qualified to judge your academic ability.
 Positions such as Teaching Assistant/laboratory coordinator/athletic trainer do not qualify as academic referees.
-The second reference, must be from someone who can judge your work performance and interpersonal skills from their perspective as a physiotherapist, or as someone who supervised the applicant's work with people who have special needs.
+The second reference may be completed by someone who can judge your performance and interpersonal skills from a non-academic perspective.
+It is highly recommended that this be someone from a health care setting such as a physiotherapist, or someone who supervised your work with people who have special needs.
 Referees are also asked to provide a letter to accompany the form.
 Neither of the Confidential Reference Forms can be submitted by relatives or friends.
 Completed reference forms and letters must be sent by the referees to ORPAS.
 It is recommended that applicants provide their referees with a stamped, address envelope to facilitate this process.
 Due to the large number of applicants, the Physical Therapy program will not contact applicants whose application files are incomplete.

 ONTARIO GRADUATE SCHOLARSHIP (OGS)